-There are cash bursaries of up to £900 available to those with an annual household income of up to £40,000, these can be used for anything you wish and do not have to be paid back.
+There are cash bursaries of £900 available to those with an annual household income of £25,000 or less, these can be used for anything you wish and do not have to be paid back.

 £25,000 or less

-You will receive a UCA Bursary for each year of your undergraduate studies at UCA, provided you fulfil the eligibility criteria laid out below.
+You will receive a UCA Bursary for each year of your undergraduate studies at UCA, provided you continue to fulfil the eligibility criteria laid out below.

 UCA Bursary eligibility criteria

-- With a declared annual household income of £40,000 or less and paying full fees of at least £8,500 per annum.
+- With a means-assessed annual household income of £25,000 or less and paying full fees of at least £8,500 per annum.

 - Receiving government support for university study, i.e. the tuition fee loan and maintenance loan and grant for living costs, via Student Finance England, Wales or Northern Ireland.

 - There is no separate application process for the UCA Bursary.
 Data on household income will be taken from the Student Loans Company and is the same data that you submit when applying for your tuition fee loan and maintenance loan and grant for living costs.